ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 often in sophisticated projects with complex header files that mocking is most desired in the first place.

-Ceedling includes an optional ability to preprocess test files and/or mockable header files before executing any parsing operations on them.
+Ceedling includes an optional ability to preprocess test files, mockable header files, or both before executing any parsing operations on them.
 See the [`:project` ↳ `:use_test_preprocessor`][project-settings] project configuration setting.

 This Ceedling feature uses `gcc`’s preprocessing mode and the `cpp` preprocessor tool to strip down / expand test files and headers to their raw code content that can then be processed by Ceedling and CMock.
 These tools must be in your search path if Ceedling’s preprocessing is enabled.

-**Ceedling’s features are directly tied to the features and output of `gcc` and `cpp`.
+**Ceedling’s test preprocessing abilities are directly tied to the features and output of `gcc` and `cpp`.
 The default Ceedling tool definitions for these should not be redefined for other toolchains.
 It is highly unlikely to work for you.
-Future features will allow for a plugin-style ability to use your own tools in this highly specialized capacity.**
+Future Ceedling improvements will allow for a plugin-style ability to use your own tools in this highly specialized capacity.**

 [project-settings]: #project-global-project-settings

-#### Preprocessing of your test files
+### Preprocessing of your test files

 When preprocessing is enabled for test files, Ceedling will expand preprocessor statements in test files before generating test runners from them.